lawrennd/snippets/_statistics/includes/linear-regression-statsmodels.md

 * The pre-1914 period shows a significant positive effect (x2: 1.5700, p<0.001)
 * The wartime period 1914-1945 also shows a positive effect (x3: 0.8176, p=0.030)
 * The post-1945 period has a positive effect (x4: 0.6300, p=0.002)
-* The interaction terms (x5, x6) suggest different rates of improvement in different periods, though these are less statistically significant (x5: -3.0493, p=0.076; x6: -0.1694, p=0.919)
+* The interaction terms (x5, x6) suggest different rates of improvement in different periods, though these are less statistically significant (x5: -3.0493, p=0.076; x6: -0.1694, p=0.919)}

-However, there are some concerns:
+\notes{However, there are some concerns:

 1. The very high condition number (2.17e+16) suggests serious multicollinearity issues
 2. The highly significant Jarque-Bera test (p-value 1.34e-24) indicates non-normal residuals